Arona74/DungeonZ/README.md

 ### What are the differences with original DungeonZ (1.20.1)?
 - **Feature: Splitted Mob/Boss modifiers for Health, Damage and Protection, allowing better balancing.
 DUNGEONS FILES HAVE TO BE EDITED!
 See example below.**
+- **Backport**: LevelZ requirement (originaly in DungeonZ 1.21.1)
-- **Change**: Dungeon portal block are now solid to avoid them been breakable from flowing liquid and solving the multiple triggering when crossing them.
+- **Change**: Dungeon portal blocks are now solid to avoid them been breakable from flowing liquid and solving the multiple triggering when crossing them.
 Congratulations message when finishing dungeon with a leave link for easy leaving, you can also leave with a right-click on dungeon portal blocks or use the /dungeon leave command.
 - **Change**: Few fixes on dark dungeon (easier parkour), missing vines in temple dungeon, etc
 - **Change**: Fix to avoid fire to break blocks (like vines)
 - **Change**: Fix the "flying not allowed" kick on server when teleporting player to dungeon